Included here are:

 Empress Elizabeth died on 25 December 1761.
 Peter III, Elizabeth’s nephew and a Prussiaphile, assumed the throne and immediately ceased all hostile activities.
 He then entered an alliance with Prussia on 5 May 1762 (announced in Königsberg on July 5) and declared war on Denmark (a traditional enemy of Holstein).
 In Königsberg, the Russian commander ceased to be in charge, but Russian troops remained there.
 The Germans and Russians celebrated Catherine’s name day together on July 10, and a Friedensfest on July 14.

 Peter was forced to abdicate by his German wife, Catherine (a princess of Anhalt-Zerbst), and on July 7 he was murdered by her lover and his brothers.
 The newly-widowed Catherine II (“the Great”) ascended the throne on June 18 and claimed as void the peace made by Peter, after which the Russian commander in Königsberg again reasserted authority, and Russia again became an occupying force.
 Catherine soon changed her mind, however, and on August 6 the whole affair was declared a misunderstanding.
 The German nobility were allowed to reenter the city, and Catherine pulled her soldiers back to Russia (in September).
-See also Gause [1996, ii.154] and Kuehn [2001, 112-18].
+See Gause [1996, 2: 154], Kuehn [2001, 112-18], and Krouglov .

 SBPK: Berlin State Library – Prussian Cultural Heritage (Staatsbibliothek Preußischer Kulturbesitz). [library list]

-Schwarze Brett: A term still used, this refers to a general announcement board, which at the university in Königsberg consisted of a shallow box with a chalkboard on the back and with two hinged doors with a grill (and presumably glass) in the frame of each door, and with a decorative top and a bas-relief image of Albrecht above it.
+Schwarzes Brett: A term still used, this refers to a general announcement board, which at the university in Königsberg consisted of a shallow box with a chalkboard on the back and with two hinged doors with a grill (and presumably glass) in the frame of each door, and with a decorative top and a bas-relief image of Albrecht above it (although Goldbeck says his image is painted on the wall).
 This was hung on the outside wall of the main university building, just to the left of the front entrance, and was the place for official notices to be posted, as well as course offerings (before WS 1770/71, it was the only official forum for private lecturers to announce their courses).
-It can be clearly seen in the engravings reproduced in Hubatch [1966, 10, 16].
-The first engraving shows the courtyard of the university, c.1830, behind the Professors’ Vault; the Schwarze Brett can be seen to the far left, hanging on the outer-wall of the building.
+It was the duty of the Pedellen to post this material [Goldbeck 1782, 140].
+The Schwarzes Brett can be seen clearly in the engravings reproduced in Hubatch [1966, 10, 16].
+The first engraving shows the courtyard of the university, c.1830, behind the Professors’ Vault; the Schwarzes Brett can be seen to the far left, hanging on the outer-wall of the building.
 The second engraving stems from the 300-year anniversary in 1844, and depicts students dressed in current (left) and older (right) fashion.

 Senatstube: The room in which the faculty senate would meet.
 This was across the hall from the large auditorium in the Collegium Albertinum; see also the discussion of the Academic Senate in the "Universities" pages.